 - 38. When, as a result of performing the review of interim financial information, a matter comes to the auditor's attention that causes the auditor to believe that it is necessary to make a material adjustment to the interim financial information for it to be prepared, in all material respects, in accordance with the applicable financial reporting framework, the auditor shall communicate this matter as soon as practicable to the appropriate level of management. - 39.
 When, in the auditor's judgment, management does not respond appropriately within a reasonable period of time, the auditor shall inform those charged with governance.
 The communication is made as soon as practicable, either orally or in writing.
 The auditor's decision whether to communicate orally or in writing is affected by factors such as the nature, sensitivity and significance of the matter to be communicated and the timing of such communications.
 If the information is communicated orally, the auditor documents the communication. - 40.
-When, in the auditor's judgment, those charged with governance do not respond appropriately within a reasonable period of time, the auditor shall consider: - a) Whether to modify the report; or - b) The possibility of withdrawing from the engagement; and - The possibility of resigning from the appointment to audit the annual financial statements.
+When, in the auditor's judgment, those charged with governance do not respond appropriately within a reasonable period of time, the auditor shall consider:

-10 The FRC recognises that in some circumstances the presentation of alternative performance measures (APMs) and associated narrative explanations may help shareholders better understand the financial performance of a company.
+The FRC recognises that in some circumstances the presentation of alternative performance measures (APMs) and associated narrative explanations may help shareholders better understand the financial performance of a company.
 However, the FRC is concerned that in some circumstances such APMs have the potential to be misleading.
 In October 2015 The European Securities and Markets Authority (ESMA) published its 'Guidelines on Alternative Performance Measures', applicable when publishing regulated information or prospectuses on or after 3rd July 2016.
-These guidelines do not seek to prevent the use of APMs but clarify that making appropriate disclosure of definitions, providing APMs with meaningful labels and avoiding overly optimistic labels may help ensure that APMs are not misleading.
+These guidelines do not seek to prevent the use of APMs but clarify that making appropriate disclosure of definitions, providing APMS with meaningful labels and avoiding overly optimistic labels may help ensure that APMs are not misleading. . shall

-- 41. When, as a result of performing the review of interim financial information, a matter comes to the auditor's attention that causes the auditor to believe in the existence of fraud or noncompliance by the entity with laws and regulations the auditor shall communicate the matter as soon as practicable to the appropriate level of management.
+- a) Whether to modify the report; or - b) The possibility of withdrawing from the engagement; and - c) The possibility of resigning from the appointment to audit the annual financial statements. - 41.
+When, as a result of performing the review of interim financial information, a matter comes to the auditor's attention that causes the auditor to believe in the existence of fraud or noncompliance by the entity with laws and regulations the auditor shall communicate the matter as soon as practicable to the appropriate level of management.
 The determination of which level of management is the appropriate one is affected by the likelihood of collusion or the involvement of a member of management.
 The auditor also considers the need to report such matters to those charged with governance and considers the implication for the review. - 42.
 The auditor shall communicate relevant matters of governance interest arising from the review of interim financial information to those charged with governance.
 As a result of performing the review of the interim financial information, the auditor may become aware of matters that in the opinion of the auditor are both important and relevant to those charged with governance in overseeing the financial reporting and disclosure process.
 The auditor communicates such matters to those charged with governance.